syntasso/workshop/using-multiple-promises/README.md

 ```
 <br />

-Verify that the _resource request_ was issued on the platform cluster.
+Verify that the Kratix Resource Request was issued on the platform cluster.
 ```console
 kubectl get jenkins.example.promise.syntasso.io
 ```